josephluck/internote/README.md

 ## Seed.run IAM

-There is a CloudFormation stack set up to manage iAM roles etc that seed.run needs, which was set up by seed.run when the project was set up.
+There is a CloudFormation stack set up to manage IAM roles etc that seed.run needs, which was set up by seed.run when the project was set up.
 However, since Internote uses font-awesome, the npm token needs to be added as an environment variable to seed.run.
 Please see `seed.yml` and the official documentation for more info.

 # Logs